What we do

 The Policy Innovation and Evaluation Research Unit (PIRU) began work in January 2011.
 It brings together leading health and social care policy and research expertise to improve evidence-informed policy-making and its implementation across the Department of Health & Social Care, National Health Service, local authority social care and the field of public health.

 In particular we aim to strengthen policy development at national level by subjecting innovations and other initiatives to speedy, thorough, early stage evaluation.

 The Unit is funded by the National Institute for Health Research (NIHR) Policy Research Programme (reference PR-PRU-1217-20602).
 PIRU funding has been renewed to run from January 2019 through December 2023.

 Build evidence for policy

-We have good working relationships with policy and analytical staff in the Department of Health, NHS England, Public Health England and other national agencies.
-Ideally we will be involved from the earliest stage of policy development working with DH staff on the evidence-influenced design of initiatives and their evaluations.
-We will strengthen the Department’s ability to use evidence from previous research.
+We have good working relationships with policy and analytical staff in the Department of Health and Social Care, NHS England, Public Health England and other national agencies.
+Ideally, we will be involved from the earliest stage of policy development to ensure that the needs of evaluation are taken into account throughout the policy process.

-PIRU's progress report covering January 2011 to August 2014 is available here >>
+A report on the first PIRU contract, covering January 2011 to December 2018, is available here >>